FranciscoAzevedo/Kaggle_Titanic_Challenge/README.md

             your algorithms performance as if it was a black box model to sell to a company.
 There's some empirical background for those methods (decrease model variance in bagging and bias in boosting) but it still feels cheap.

-7 - Be dirty, Stack those models: Disregard any moral or academic values and just apply gradboost and (hard) stack your top5 models
+7 - Voting: Disregard any moral or academic values and just apply gradboost and (hard) vote your top5 models

 # What I've learned